emilroy4/MV-C21716601/MusicVisuals-master/README.md

 # How it works
 We use the
 # What I am most proud of in the assignment
+What we are most proud of is how we were able to work as a group and develop cool visualisations.
+We are especially proud of case 5
 # Markdown Tutorial

 This is *emphasis*